ahmad-masud/dkvs/README.md

 ## Production considerations and next steps

-- TLS/mTLS for gRPC and the metrics server if exposed beyond trusted networks.
+- TLS/mTLS for gRPC if exposed beyond trusted networks.
 - Stronger auth (mTLS, JWT, OIDC) instead of a static Bearer token.
 - Admin/ops endpoints (e.g., `/join`) for member management.
 - Backups for the Raft data directory and disaster recovery exercises.
-- More metrics and alerting (e.g., Raft health, snapshot frequency, store size).

 ---